auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 # Society 3.0

 This work is a natural continuation of [the meaning of life](/meaningOfLife/).
 Many conclusions will not make sense without first reading the foundation.
-All of humanity should work towards the ultimate goal of artificial general intelligence capable of surpassing all of us in every way possible.
+All of humanity should work towards the ultimate goal of artificial general intelligence capable of surpassing us in every way possible.
 AI can be conscious.
 We can make an AI entity with the ideals of humanity and incapable of our evils.
 What is more important than creating a superior being and ushering the next stage of evolution and consciousness?

 But the answer is not to move to Silicon Valley in California or join a tech startup.